Palace Auctions (London) LTD, London

 Tenure and Legal Pack

 The property is offered on a freehold basis, granting the purchaser absolute ownership of the land, subject only to the usual covenants and restrictions contained in the title.
 The land is offered with vacant possession on completion, with no existing tenancies, grazing agreements, or occupational licences in place.
-The legal pack, available for download from the Palace Auctions website, includes the official copy of the register of title (CL328655), title plan, special conditions of sale, local authority searches, access documentation, and any relevant planning correspondence.
+The legal pack, available for download from the Palace Auctions London website, includes the official copy of the register of title (CL328655), title plan, special conditions of sale, local authority searches, access documentation, and any relevant planning correspondence.
 Prospective purchasers are strongly advised to review the legal pack with their solicitor prior to bidding.
+For more information on our auction process and to view other available lots, visit our auction catalogue and property auctions pages.

-The sale is conducted under the RICS Common Auction Conditions.
+The Bodmin Moor land auction will be conducted under the RICS Common Auction Conditions.
 A 10% deposit is payable immediately upon the fall of the hammer, with a buyer’s premium of 2% (inclusive of VAT) and a £1,000 + VAT administration fee per lot.
 Completion is typically required within 28–56 days of the auction date.
 All bidders must register in advance and complete anti-money laundering (AML) checks, including provision of proof of identity and address.
 The legal pack contains full details of all liabilities and costs associated with the purchase, and buyers are advised to review it carefully.
+For a free, confidential valuation of your own property, visit our free valuation page.

 Local Area and Amenities